Menu

 The clean setup

 The cleaner benchmark keeps the baseline inside the model's real context window.
-The raw baseline receives the first 32K tokens of the indexed corpus with no retrieval.
-Snipara uses hosted context retrieval with an 8K token budget.
+The raw baseline receives the first 32K tokens of the indexed corpus with no retrieval or memory selection.
+Snipara uses hosted context retrieval with an 8K token budget and selects context against the task.

 SettingValue